EdgeNet-project/edgenet-legacy-2024/docs/README.md

 Spelling fixes are most welcomed, as are contributions and edits to longer sections of the documentation.

+### Unit tests

+To make sure the code works correctly it is important to have high-quality unit tests.
+[Here](unit_tests.md) you can find the guide for creating unit tests.

 ## Branches

 * The `master` branch reflects the currently-deployed version of EdgeNet.